 Recruitment and Retention Trends in 2021

 With the events that transpired in 2020, the way many companies are now approaching recruitment and retention has drastically changed.
-As we round off the first quarter of 2021, employers are finding it necessary to adapt quickly to the constant shifts within their industry and workplace.
+As we round off the first quarter of 2021, employers and recruiting agencies are finding it necessary to adapt quickly to the constant shifts within their industry and workplace.
 In this article, we offer three pieces of advice to help hiring authorities stay up to date on the most effective strategies to attain and retain top talent in an ever-evolving work environment.

 Lead through Communicating and Active Listening

 The results from our December 2020 newsletter poll show that 62% of Bristol’s subscribers chose “communication and listening” as the most valuable leadership skill for executives.
 If your company is in the process of developing and implementing new strategies to keep your team engaged, what better way than to ask the source?
 Employees possess first-hand experience and knowledge that could prove to be valuable insight for employers.

 Put aside time for a meeting with your team or department dedicated to determining feasible solutions to improve their employee experience.
 Being upfront and getting them involved can be a great way to show your investment in their well-being and professional growth.
 And the stronger your retention practices are, the more they will help in recruiting and attracting top talent to your company.